vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

 </div>

-As we can see in the output, it is subsetting the data till it finds the corresponding label.
+As we can see in the output, it is subsetting the data till it finds the corresponding label. i.e. after we changed the row labels, now in the new data the label 3 occurs in the 5th row.
+So, it prints 5 rows

 <br/>